railwayapp/docs/src/pages/develop/cli.md

 railway login
 ```

-If there are any issues with Browser based login you can use the `--browserless` flag to authenticate.
+If there are any issues with browser-based login you can use the `--browserless` flag to authenticate, or try it with a different browser.
+[Brave](https://brave.com) is known to have issues with browser-based login.

 ### Project Token